Alicia Gusmano Ward - The Hudson Indy Westchester's Rivertowns News -

+It is with great sadness that our family shares the passing of Alicia Gusmano Ward of Irvington, NY on Saturday, July 16, 2022.
+She was a generous, compassionate person with a vibrant personality and passion for life.

-Raised in Blauvelt, New York, Alicia was the daughter of Alice (O’Reilly) Gusmano and Vincent (Gus) Gusmano.
+Raised in Blauvelt, NY, she was the daughter of Alice (O’Reilly) Gusmano and Vincent (Gus) Gusmano.
 She always spoke fondly of her memories growing up with her siblings, many cousins, and close relatives.

-After graduating from Tappan Zee High School, Alicia received her Bachelor of Science degree in Accountancy from Shepherd University in West Virginia, where she made many lifelong friends.
+After graduating from Tappan Zee High School, Alicia received her BS in Accountancy from Shepherd University in West Virginia, where she made many lifelong friends.
 She later moved to Manhattan and began working at Kay, where she met the love of her life, her late husband of 36 years Bill Ward.

 She is survived by their children Jonathan (Camille), Jaclyn, Jeffrey (Elizabeth), and James.
 Alicia is also survived by her sister Susan Gusmano Skahan (Bill) and brother Vincent Gusmano (Peggy) and many nieces and nephews: Brian Skahan (Magda), Erin Skahan Brandt (Tony and children Alex, Kylie, Emily and Tegan), Dr. Greer Gunther (Jason with daughter Ivy), Dr. Randy Gunther, Courtney Gunther (daughter Emma), and Patricia Ann Garvey.
 Alicia’s parents predeceased her.